Thomas Jefferson: Member of Congress

-The United States formed a Congress of the Confederation following victory in the Revolutionary War and a peace treaty with Great Britain in 1783, to which Jefferson was appointed as a Virginia delegate.
-He was a member of the committee setting foreign exchange rates and recommended an American currency based on the decimal system which was adopted.
+Jefferson was appointed a Virginia delegate to the Congress of the Confederation organized following the peace treaty with Great Britain in 1783.
+He was a member of the committee setting foreign exchange rates and recommended an American currency based on the decimal system that was adopted.
 He advised the formation of the Committee of the States to fill the power vacuum when Congress was in recess.
-The Committee met when Congress adjourned, but disagreements rendered it dysfunctional.
+The committee met when Congress adjourned, but disagreements rendered it dysfunctional.

+Jefferson sent a letter (revealed in 2025) to Virginia Governor Benjamin Harrison, dated December 31, 1783, in which he relates the wave of enthusiasm of Europeans for taking up arms against their leaders.
+Jefferson was sharing the affirmation of his own promotion of the right to bear arms that brought about the American Revolution.
+The letter also conveys Jefferson's anxiety over the final ratification of the Treaty of Paris formally ending the revolutionary war.
+Signed initially by the parties in September, the still-outstanding consent of two colonies was required in London (then a two-month journey) by the following March.
+The deadline was ultimately but barely met, with the required signatures made in mid-January.

-In the Congress's 1783–1784 session, Jefferson acted as chairman of committees to establish a viable system of government for the new Republic and to propose a policy for the settlement of the western territories.
+In the Congress's 1783–1784 session, Jefferson acted as chairman of committees to establish a viable system of government for the new Republic and to propose a policy for settlement of the western territories.
 He was the principal author of the Land Ordinance of 1784, whereby Virginia ceded to the national government the vast area that it claimed northwest of the Ohio River.
 He insisted that this territory should not be used as colonial territory by any of the thirteen states, but that it should be divided into sections that could become states.
 He plotted borders for nine new states in their initial stages and wrote an ordinance banning slavery in all the nation's territories.
-Congress made extensive revisions, and rejected the ban on slavery.
-The provisions banning slavery, known as the "Jefferson Proviso," were modified and implemented three years later in the Northwest Ordinance of 1787 and became the law for the entire Northwest.
+Congress made extensive revisions and rejected the ban on slavery.
+The provisions banning slavery, known as the "Jefferson Proviso", were modified and implemented three years later in the Northwest Ordinance of 1787 and became the law for the entire Northwest Territory.